-Lower Division Preparation for the Minor See description of requirements for liberal arts minors below and for teaching minors on page 29.
+Lower Division Preparation for the Minor See description of requirements for liberal arts minors on page 26 and for teaching minors on page 29.

 Lower Division Preparation for the Major See description of requirements for teaching majors on page 29.
-Specific requirements for the majors in the liberal arts curricula are listed in connection with the descriptive list of courses in each major field (see pages 69 to 139).
+Specific requirements for the majors in the liberal arts curricula are listed in connection with the descriptive list of courses in each major field (see pages 67-144).